How Long Will It Take for My Child to Recover from a Concussion?

-A concussion, or mild traumatic brain injury (mTBI), occurs when a sudden force on the head or body causes the brain to move inside the skull, injuring it.
-Common causes of concussions in children are falls, motor vehicle accidents, being struck by or against something, and assault.
-A significant proportion of concussions – about a third – are sports-related.
+A concussion (a mild traumatic brain injury) occurs when a sudden force on the head or body causes the brain to move inside the skull, injuring it.
+Falls, sports, recreational injuries, motor vehicle accidents, and assaults, often from child abuse, can all cause concussions in children.
+A significant proportion of concussions are sports-related.

 Common symptoms that appear soon after the concussion was sustained include: